OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 These types of boots can handle pressurized water without getting your feet wet.

-Most hikers prefer GTX hiking boots for their high-quality lining.
+Most hikers prefer GTX hiking boots for their high-water lining.

 Water-Repellent